bramptonsouthwest/lego-robotics/README.md

 6. **Test and Refine:**
    - **Performance Testing:** Students will test their program to ensure the robot navigates the perimeter correctly.
 They will make adjustments to sensor sensitivity, turning angles, and movement distances to achieve precise navigation.

-By the end of this module, students will have a solid understanding of how to integrate distance sensors with motor commands to create a responsive robot capable of navigating around obstacles.
+By the end of this module, students will have a solid understanding of how to integrate ultrasonic (distance) sensors with motor commands to create a responsive robot capable of navigating around obstacles.
 This activity lays the groundwork for more complex sensor-based navigation tasks in future modules.

 ### BEG-05 - Perimeter Force